Decorations for a Children’s Birthday Party and Party Games

 Alternatively or in addition to the small prizes mentioned above, you could hide a real pirate picnic in the treasure chest for the little adventurers to find.
 All you’ll need is some pirate cake or biscuits, some pirate punch made from fruit juice, and pirate-themed plates, napkins, and cups.
 Afterwards the kiddies can play a bit or finally make their way on the trek back home.

-By the way, the ifolor photo puzzle is not only available in a 50- or 196-piece version, but also as large as 500- and 1000-pieces.
+By the way, the ifolor photo puzzle is not only available in a 50- or 196-piece version, but also as large as 500-, 1000- and 1500-pieces.
 Perfect for a relaxed family evening or as a birthday present.